wwone/AUTHOR/examples/presentation_en_route/readme_presentation.txt

 It may be necessary to use a different
 AUTHOR input, or re-design some of the layout to make the PDF appear more to your liking.

+Note that to create the PDF (not needed for
+REVEAL), you need the *.ttf (font) files from the other example.